Eight Steps for Hiring Top-Performing Salespeople

 Sir Ernest Shackleton led three British expeditions to the Antarctic.
 The ad he purportedly wrote to attract other explorers is legendary and brutally honest.
 There is some speculation as to the ad’s authenticity but this is what it said…

 “Men wanted for hazardous journey.
 Low wages, bitter cold, long hours of complete darkness.
 Safe return doubtful.
-Honour and recognition in event of success.”
+Honor and recognition in event of success.”

-Notice the first part is designed talks about the tough part of the job.
+Notice the first part is designed to talk about the tough part of the job.
 This will attract people who love the thrill and adventure while scaring away people who prefer more creature comforts.
 The second part talks about the reward or payoff.

 Be brutally honest in your ad.
 You want the right people to apply.
 If it takes 60+ hours a week to reach the six-figure income, put that in the ad.
 If they will be on the road 50% of the time, tell them that.

 We will provide more details on how to write an ad to attract the right top sales professionals in a future post.

 Don’t just spray and pray with your ad placements.
 Placing an ad on a few job boards may not get you the best talent.
 Think about where the most successful salespeople hang out online.
 You want to get your message to people who are not actively seeking a new job.
 A top performer for another firm may be the best fit for you.